God, this is such a black day for the American left.

 It's like it's no different than they believe their own editorials.

-Liberal activists Cindy Sheehan and Ramsey Clark gathered yesterday at the Bus Boys and Poets Restaurant and Bookshop at 14th and V Streets, Northwest, for what they build as a forum on the impeachment of President Bush and Vice President Cheney.
+In addition to this group promising to protest the State of the Union speech tonight with the pots and pans outside the Capitol building, liberal activists Cindy Sheehan and Ramsey Clark gathered yesterday at the Bus Boys and Poets restaurant and bookshop at 14th and V Streets Northwest for what they build as a forum on the impeachment of President Bush and Vice President Cheney.

-Now, at this place, Bus Boys and Poets, the just the place is a is a parody.
+Now, at this place, Bus Boys and Poets, just the place is a parody.

-This place only exists in the minds of parody and satirists.
+This place only exists in the minds of parody and satirists and writers like me who put these bits together.

-David Swanson, a labor union official who runs an impeach pack, said, does the Democratic Party want to continue to exist or does it want to ignore what 85% of its supporters want?
+David Swanson, a labor union official who runs an impeach PAC, said, does the Democratic Party want to continue to exist or does it want to ignore what 85% of its supporters want?

 Sheehan, just back from Caracas, where she praised the anti-American president Hugo Chavez, called Bush a terrorist, said she expects Democrats will seriously screw up the midterm elections in November.